mita9497dev/Uranus-Socket-Server/readme.md

 ### Overview

-The UranusSocketServer provides a robust event-driven architecture, allowing you to hook into various lifecycle events of the WebSocket server.
+The **UranusSocketServer** library provides a robust event-driven architecture, allowing you to hook into various lifecycle events of the WebSocket server.
 This section documents the events that are available, the context in which they are triggered, the parameters they provide, and examples of how to use them.

 ### 1. **`connection.opened`**
    - **Description:** Dispatched when a new WebSocket connection is established.